JJ/hoborg/text/text.md

 the carriages into the flatcars of the train that was taking us to Fort Lauderdale.
-That was late Tasahcé, it was becoming hot and we had to stop to water after a few miles and one hour, we were barely past Aventura.
+That was late Tasahcé, it was becoming hot and we had to stop to water after a few miles and one hour, we were barely past Aventura, that's a little town up the East Florida Coast, never mind the name...
 And those trains are shit, people's technology and all that, but man, are they older by the day...
 Yes, Duke, that wouldn't have happened if you'd been in charge, but people's got priorities...